Disqualifying offences for security licences

 Non-disqualifying offences and conduct

-- shown dishonesty or a lack of integrity in your dealings
+- dishonest dealings or lack of integrity

-- used harassing tactics
+- use of harassing tactics

-- taken advantage of bankruptcy laws
+- taking advantage of bankruptcy laws

-- if you are a risk to public safety
+- risk to public safety